-DRAGEN version 3.3 includes a beta release of the UMI pipeline.
+DRAGEN version 3.3 and newer versions include a beta release of the UMI pipeline.

-The DRAGEN UMI pipeline supports the TruSight Oncology (TSO) UMI Reagents which use unique molecular identifiers (UMIs) to lower the rate of PCR or sequencing errors aiding in the detection of rare and low frequency somatic variants present in DNA samples, such as cfDNA isolated from plasma.
-After libraries that contain UMIs are sequenced, the DRAGEN UMI pipeline aligns the reads, then collapses the sequences with shared UMIs (families) down to unique reads.
-This process enables the filtering of false positives, which are excluded from the collapsed reads, reducing the error rate.
-The resulting reads have higher per-base quality and lower noise from various sources.
+The DRAGEN UMI pipeline supports the TruSight Oncology (TSO) UMI Reagents, which use unique molecular identifiers (UMIs) to lower the rate of PCR or sequencing errors.
+Lower error rates allow you to detect rare and low frequency somatic variants in DNA samples, such as cfDNA isolated from plasma.
+In the UMI pipeline, DRAGEN first aligns reads, gathers them into groups with matching UMI and alignments, and then for each group, generates a single consensus sequence.
+These generated reads have higher quality scores, reflecting the increased confidence gained by combining multiple observations into each base call.

-To use the UMI pipeline, the input reads files must be from a paired-end run and must contain UMI tags in the read name field in the standard Illumina format.
+To use the UMI pipeline, the input reads files must be from a paired-end run and must contain the UMI sequences in the 8th colon-delimited field of the QNAME.
+The UMIs themselves must be duplex, with a '+' delimiter.
 The following example shows the UMI for both reads of the pair appended to the end of the read name: